zhaque/django-saaskit-todo/README.txt

 	python manage.py syncdb

 4) Add to your URL conf:

 	(r'^todo/', include('todo.urls')),

-5) Add a "todo" symlink from your project's media directory to the application's media directory, e.g.
+5) Connect up the distributed media and templates to your project

+    Either copy django-todo's media/todo and templates/todo dirs into your project's "media" and "templates" dirs, or create symlinks:

+    cd /path/to/myproject/media
+    ln -s /path/to/django-todo/todo/media/todo todo

-    cd ~/mysites/myproject/media
+    cd /path/to/myproject/templates
-    ln -s /path/to/app/dir/django-todo/todo/media/todo todo
+    ln -s /path/to/django-todo/todo/templates/todo todo

+6) Add two links to your site's navigation system:
+        <a href="{% url todo-lists %}">To-do Lists</a>
+        <a href="{% url todo-mine %}">My Tasks</a>

-6) Log in as that user and access /todo
+7) Log in and access /todo

 --------------------
 Versions
 --------------------

+1.0.0 - Major upgrade to release version.
+Drag and drop task prioritization.
+E-mail notifications
+        (now works more like a ticket system).
+More attractive date picker.
+Bug fixes.

 0.9.5 - Fixed jquery bug when editing existing events - datepicker now shows correct date.
         Removed that damned Django pony from base template.